xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # I work on problems at the intersection of [online decision-making and incentives](/research/#slider_incentives), with a focus on applications in [networked systems, platforms and markets](/research/#slider_applications) (e.g., computer networks, cloud computing and energy systems).
 ---

-I am a Postdoctoral Fellow at ECE, [University of Toronto](http://someurl), hosted by Professor [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).
+I am currently a Postdoctoral Fellow at ECE, [University of Toronto](http://someurl), hosted by Professor [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

 I received my Ph.D. degree in ECE from [Hong Kong University of Science and Technology](https://www.ust.hk) in 2018, advised by Professor [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Professor [Na (Lina) Li](https://nali.seas.harvard.edu/).